arnau/seachess/content/docker-on-ubuntu/index.md

 # Docker on Ubuntu 14.04

+Written by Arnau Siches on 2014-12-20.

 _All tests are done using a Vagrant `ubuntu/trusty64` box_.

 Ubuntu Trusty (Kernel 3.13.0-43-generic) offers `docker.io` package which installs Docker 1.0.1.
-That is to far from the current version (1.4.)
+That is too far from the current version (1.4.)

 To [install Docker from Docker-mantained package](https://docs.docker.com/installation/ubuntulinux) you can `curl -sSL https://get.docker.com/ubuntu/ | sudo sh`.